Stanley Praimnath

 Stanley Praimnath (born October 27, 1956) is a survivor of the attacks on the World Trade Center on September 11, 2001.
-He worked as an executive for Fuji Bank on the 81st floor of the South Tower (WTC 2), the second tower struck that day.
+He worked as an executive for Fuji Bank (which lost 23 workers in the attacks) on the 81st floor of the South Tower (WTC 2), the second tower struck that day.
 He was one of only 18 survivors from within or above the impact zone of United Airlines Flight 175.

 September 11, 2001

 The red rectangle marks the location of Praimnath's office relative to the impact site.

 When American Airlines Flight 11 struck the North Tower, Praimnath started to evacuate from his 81st floor office in the South Tower, but he returned when the security guards of the building said the South Tower was secure, and workers should return to their offices.
 Whilst making a phone call from his office, he looked out of the south side of the building and spotted United Airlines Flight 175 flying towards him.
-Praimnath froze up as the aircraft approached, unable to decide what to do, but at the last moment he dived under his desk just as the plane crashed into the building.
+Praimnath froze up as the aircraft approached, unable to decide what to do, but at the last moment he dove under his desk just as the plane crashed into the building.
 The left wing sliced through his office and became lodged in a door 20 ft from him.

 Praimnath was bruised and exhausted, and covered in debris after the crash, which left him stuck and unable to escape on his own.

 While Praimnath called for help, Euro Brokers executive Brian Clark, from the 84th floor, and a group of his coworkers were debating in the stairwell whether to descend through the impact zone using the stairwell, which they had been told was impassable, or to climb to the roof.
 Clark heard Praimnath's cries for help, and made his way to him by using his flashlight and following his voice.
 As Clark was on his way to find Praimnath, he looked back towards his coworkers and saw they had decided to climb up the stairs instead of going down.
 Because of the decision to ascend the stairs, all of Clark's coworkers were killed, except for one, Ron DiFrancesco, who reversed course.